abrotman/BIMI_MUA/bimi_mua.md

-This signature will be validated by the MUA in the same manner that a DKIM-Signature header is validated, and successful validation of this header will indicate that the signing domain inserted the signed headers.
+This signature will be validated by the MUA in the same manner that a DKIM-Signature header is validated, and successful validation of this header will indicate that the receiving domain inserted the signed headers.

 The public key to support this signing activity will be published in the DNS at a location one or more levels below the name "_bimi.signingDomain".
 For example, an MBP named "isp.net" might publish its public key at "sel_sign._bimi.isp.net".
 For the purposes of this document, we will refer to "sel_sign" as the "True Selector".

 The selector specified in the s= tag of this signature will be a pseudo-selector constructed by prepending the full domain from the